-Health and Energy tritium (H-3) concentrations in monthly air samples are in good agreement, an improvement from fair agreement reported in 2018.
-Detection limits differ between Health and Energy.
-Most of the results for Energy were below their detection limit of 5pCi/m3 while Health's detection limit, is set at 1pCi/m3.
-Significant differences between the Health and Energy concentrations occur, and Energy often reports concentrations higher than those reported by Health.
-This discrepancy is seen throughout historical data.
+Health and Energy tritium (H-3) concentrations in monthly air samples are in good agreement, as they were in 2019.
+Historically however, significant differences between the Health and Energy concentrations occur, where Energy often reports concentrations higher than those reported by Health.
+For H-3 in air samples, the detection limit between Health and Energy are significantly different.
+Most of the results for Energy were below their detection limit of 5pCi/m3, while Health's detection limit, set at 1pCi/m3, can detect lower concentrations.

 As a result of the historically poor agreement for H-3 in air samples, Health conducted a review of their analysis method for tritium in air samples.
 Based on the findings, in 2004, Health's laboratory added a second distillation step to assure all of the tritium captured in the collection process is measured.
 Between 2014 and 2016, Health undertook a project to validate the H-3 collection as well as the measurement method.
 This included contracting with a vendor to provide samples with certified concentration of tritium for a qualitative validation of the analysis protocol.
 The project showed Health's method yields results that are accurate within the range of its measurement uncertainty.
-During this work it was noted that Energy uses a split sampling path on at least some stack monitors in which both water vapor and organically bound tritium are captured, whereas Health's samplers collect only water vapor.
-The 2017 split H-3 data in air are in much better agreement than historical data and is categorized for this reporting period as good.
+Since 2018 split H-3 data in air are in much better agreement than historical data and is categorized for this reporting period as good.